For homes with newborns or members that unfortunately suffer from breathing difficulties or severe allergies, HEPA filter vacuum cleaners are a must.

 If you want to top the V8, consider the Dyson V10.For homes on a budget that still want the best, check out the Dyson V6 instead!

-What Do I Consider Before Picking Up HEPA Vacuums For Allergies?
+What Do I Consider Before Buying A HEPA Filter Vacuum Cleaner?

-By using multiple layers of filtration and tightly sealed dust bags, HEPA vacuums will keep the dust firmly inside.
+By using multiple layers of filtration and tightly sealed dust bags, HEPA filter vacuum cleaners will keep the dust firmly inside.

 As a lousy choice affects the air quality of your home, we’ve shared some critical factors when making a purchase.

-Keep an eye out for exaggerated and outright false claims when it comes to picking good HEPA vacuums for your home.
+Keep an eye out for exaggerated and outright false claims when it comes to picking good HEPA filter vacuum cleaners for your home.

 Specific keywords that we keep coming across are “HEPA-style”, “HEPA-like” and “HEPA-type”.